johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-15-webpack-overview/index.md

 ### Configuration with `webpack.config.js`

 Whilst it is possible to use webpack without configuring it, it's more typical to have a configuration file.
-This is typically called `webpack.config.js`, and you may have more than one; perhaps one for development and one for production.
+This file is often called `webpack.config.js`; where a single configuration file is being used.
+It's also comon to may have more than one configuration file; perhaps one for development and one for production.
 We'll create a single `webpack.config.js` to use with our example app:

 ```javascript
 const path = require('path');